Michel Faber’s bestselling blockbuster set in 19th-century London and adapted by the BBC

 So begins this irresistible voyage into the dark side of Victorian London.
 Amongst an unforgettable cast of low-lifes, physicians, businessmen and prostitutes, meet our heroine Sugar, a young woman trying to drag herself up from the gutter any way she can.
 Be prepared for a mesmerising tale of passion, intrigue, ambition and revenge.

-“This is an unputdownable book; there is no choice but to give in to this most unbelievably pleasurable of narrative rides.
-From Pointillism to broad brushstroke bravura, the prose seems to be on some benign, timed-release speed: its pace in unflagging, its onward rush irresistible… Faber’s take on the 19th Century English novel is a heady and intoxicating mixture of affection, respect and scabrous resistance”
+“This is an unputdownable book; there is no choice but to give in to this most unbelievably pleasurable of narrative rides … Faber’s take on the nineteenth century English novel is a heady and intoxicating mixture of affection, respect and scabrous resistance”

 See more reviews